 1922-D Weak D Wheat Penny Value

-Red specimens of the Weak D variety achieve remarkable premiums, with mint state examples commanding $5,000+ due to their exceptional scarcity in original copper brilliance.
+Red specimens of the Weak D variety achieve premium prices, with Mint State examples commanding $5,000 or more due to their exceptional scarcity in original copper brilliance.
+Red-Brown variants display the natural patina development that many collectors prize for historical authenticity, while Brown examples round out the set for budget-conscious specialists.

 1922-D Weak D Wheat Penny (RD) Price/Grade Chart